-You will be eligible to contribute a portion of your pay to the Plan as a pre-tax Deferral, unless you fall into one of the following categories of excluded employees.
+You will be eligible to contribute a portion of your pay to the Plan as a pre-tax Deferral or as a Roth Deferral, unless you fall into one of the following categories of excluded employees.

-- You are a student enrolled and attending classes offered by your Employer and your Employer is a school, college or university. - Employees classified as temporaries or summer service providers
+You are a student enrolled and attending classes offered by your Employer and your Employer is a school, college or university.